WikiBox/sift/README.md

 ```
 g++ sift.cpp -o sift -lboost-system -lboost-filesystem -O2
 ```
-Then just place the newly compiled executable file "swift" somewhere in your path.
+Then just place the newly compiled executable file "sift" somewhere in your path.

 ## The source folder
 sift can be used with two different types of source folders.
 Flat without any extra subfolder structure or with a single level extra subfolder structure.